timarbende/ivt-lab/README.md

+No, this line is modified by branch-B
 # IVT Spaceship

-However, this line is modified by branch-B

 This is a sample application for the [Integration and Verification Techniques](http://www.mit.bme.hu/oktatas/targyak/vimiac04) course at BME MIT.